Tracker.js

 data-project: your project namedata-token: the public project token (aat_*)

-The tracker automatically collects page URL, pathname, referrer, browser, OS, device, language, timezone, UTM params, session count, and first-touch attribution.
+The tracker automatically sends an initial page_view with a sanitized URL and referrer, pathname, hostname, title, screen size, browser, OS, device, language, timezone, session count, days since first visit, and allowlisted UTM attribution.
 No cookies are required.

 Automated traffic that reaches the tracker is filtered out of your normal analytics.
 Use Bot Traffic if you want to inspect those automated requests separately.

 If your agent can edit code, ask it to add the snippet for you.
-If not, create the project in Getting Started and paste the returned snippet manually.
+If not, use First Project in 5 Minutes to create the project, get the snippet, and verify the first page view.

 Common options